 The demand letter is one of the most important documents an insurance adjuster will receive.
 Its importance cannot be overstated.

-As a result, most people prefer to have a lawyer write one on their behalf.
-Lawyers write demand letters on a regular basis and know what details to include.
+As a result, most people prefer to have a lawyer write one on their behalf, even in small claims court cases.
+Lawyers write these communications on a regular basis and know what details to include.
 Just as importantly, they know what not to say.

-Additionally, it is sad but true that adjusters pay more attention when there is a lawyer involved.
+Additionally, it is sad but true that adjusters pay more attention when there is an attorney experienced in California law involved.
 We do not take a dime from our clients unless and until their case settles or we win at trial.
 Adjusters know this.

-The mere fact that we have reviewed the facts and accepted a case sends the message that the claim has substance.
+The mere fact that we have reviewed the facts and accepted a case sends the message that the claim has substance and warrants legal remedies.
+Adjusters are familiar with all the sample demand letters on the internet and simply do not take them as seriously.

-If you or someone you care about has been injured in California because of a car accident, dog bite, dangerous product, slip and fall accident or another wrongful act, we invite you to contact us for a free consultation.
+If you or someone you care about has been injured in California because of a car accident, dog bite, dangerous product, slip and fall accident or another wrongful act, we invite you to contact us for a free consultation and legal advice.

 Call us to speak to an experienced California injury attorney about your case.